Strategy11/formidable-forms/readme.txt

 = 3.01.02 =
 * New: Add frm_sanitize_shortcodes hook.
 This hook allows shortcodes in field values to be processed rather than shown on the page.
-* Fix: Stylesheets weren't saving correctly when multiple styles were used
+* Fix: Stylesheets weren't saving correctly when multiple styles were used for forms

 = 3.01.01 =
 * New: Replace the jQuery colorpicker with the WordPress colorpicker in the visual form styler